 And there are other moments, like Cry Out, which give you hope that this is actually getting somewhere.
 Only to find out that this track is actually at the end, instead of somewhere else.
 Even if this piece of work feels like some ’80s Hard Rock or early Heavy Metal production gone Death Metal of sorts.
-Good grief!

 But most of this stuff is flowing, flowing slowly, not too harshly – not too juicy.
 And with no apparent surprises.
-I am really missing the underlying anger and despair, guys!
+I am really missing the underlying anger and despair!
 The aggressive drive that we should all feel and tremble like mortals before Dracula descends from his castle to deprive us of our blood.

-And it is in this cookie cutter Doom Metal dress that Paradise Lost presents its newest brew of specialty, Gothic-style dark beer called ‘The Plague Within’.
+And it is in this cookie-cutter Doom Metal dress that Paradise Lost presents its newest brew of specialty, Gothic-style dark beer called The Plague Within.
+With a return to Doom Death Metal, if you will.
 I am just asking myself where the hell is the plague in all of this?
-I call this taking a laid back view to the next level and it is not a good next level.
+Because PL‘s tune here is way too laid back.
+And that’s not good.

 For sure, they meet the requirements of heavy, slow doomy sound and the tracks present an okay structure.
 But at times this sounds like a badly synthesized mix between the aforementioned Black Sabbath and the recently reviewed record Damnatio Memoriae from My Silent Wake.
-The opening track No Hope in Sight actually brings it to a point: The whole production is not bad, but it is not really good neither.
+The opening track No Hope in Sight actually brings it to a point: The whole production is not bad, but it is not really good either.

-As I said at the beginning of the record, this there are moments – brilliant moments – in The Plague Within that give you hope.
+As I said at the beginning of the record, there are moments – brilliant moments – in The Plague Within that give you hope.
 Hope that the album will improve, but then you find that there is really No Hope in Sight.
 Or at least not as much as you would have liked.